 N.B.
 With this exception English Heritage do not allow any other 'private access' tours between 19th December and 25th December

 English Heritage did not confirm the date for Open Access for Stonehenge for the Winter Solstice yet, but most likely this will be dawn on the 21st of December.
 (The sunrise on the 21st is closer to the actual solstice than that on the 22nd of December.)
 Expect a short period of access, from approximately 7.00 to 9.00am.
 They works closely with agencies, and people from all sectors of the community, in order to create a peaceful occasion - ensuring an event that can be safely enjoyed by all and protects Stonehenge and its surrounding Monuments.

-Due to the nature of this 'special access' tour and the strict entry conditions that English Heritage impose please register your interest for this tour please use rge 'book now' button or email us we will contact you with booking details and terms and conditions.
+Due to the nature of this 'special access' tour and the strict entry conditions that English Heritage impose please register your interest for this tour by using the 'book now' button or email us.
+We will then contact you with booking details and terms and conditions.
 This is on a first come first serve' basis.